 Anima Sola offers great insight into how to work with energy during our dark nights, and how to transform emotions into something of light, to settle ourselves into the soothing peace within.
 Even in her own purgatory, her hands are opened pointing up, and her eyes are set towards transcendence.
-She reminds us that grace is what we must do; that it isn’t too small, too little or not enough; that it is actually extremely hard to resist the temptations of power, and to instead, allow surrender.
-For it is surrender that is the greatest strength and greatest power; for it is in surrender and trust, that power transforms to its highest.
+She reminds us that grace is what we must do; that it isn’t too small, too little or not enough; that it is actually extremely hard to resist the temptations of power and control, and to instead, allow surrender.
+For it is surrender that is the greatest strength and greatest power; for it is in surrender and trust, that power transforms to its highest manifestation.
 We cannot make someone see us as who we truly are, if they are not willing to, or able to; we cannot make people love us or respect us; we cannot make this world full of peace; we cannot bend this world to our will; we cannot make people have integrity and empathy when they are incapable of having these.

-There is the way of power and there is the way of grace.
-One relies on our own strength and courage of will, while the other is based on trust and inner knowing.
-For me personally, it is my belief that both are of one, but this is in the heart.
+There is a way of power, and there is a way of grace.
+The difference is in our heart.
 If a person sees power as something to exercise their will and harm onto others, then even their definition of grace would be of a similar pathway.
-Again, the most fundamental way we can affect the world around us for the better, is to attend to our own state of mind; to cultivate a beautiful world inside of us; to transform “sin” to “virtue”; to realize that it is ultimately only our own choices that matter; that true freedom is what we do with what’s available to us; that when we finally stop striving at all costs for the rain to come into our garden, it will come.
+Again, the most fundamental way we can affect the world around us for the better, is to attend to our own state of mind; to cultivate a beautiful world inside of us; to transform “sin” into “virtue”; to realize that it is ultimately only our own choices that matter; that true freedom is what we do with what’s available to us; that when we finally stop striving at all costs for the rain to come into our garden, it will come.
 Grace happens when we stop striving.
 Grace happens when we meet it at the intersection of patience and gratitude.
 It’s not too small, it’s not too little; it is enough.